 - Health benefits research

-Since 1999, NABGRF has funded a total of 89 proposals totaling $219,849.
+Since 1999, NABGRF has funded a total of 104 proposals totaling $267,088.
 Funding for individual projects is expected to range from $2000-$5000.
 In order to expedite the process, we ask that your request stay within this range.
 Please note that the NABGRF does not pay overhead or “indirect” costs.
-The major source of funds for NABGRF’s research grants is contributions by nurseries to NABGRF’s Nursery Contribution Program, initiated in 2007.
-The Foundation very much appreciates their support

-Proposals will be reviewed by the Research Committee of the NABGRF in early January.
+Proposals will be reviewed by the Research Committee of the NABGRF.
 The Research Committee will forward their recommendations to the NABGRF Board of Trustees.
+Both groups generally meet in association with the NARBA annual conference (this year, in St. Louis March 3-6, 2020).
 Final funding decisions are made by the Board of Trustees.
-Notice of awards will be sent out by March 2016.
+Notice of awards will be sent out in late March 2020.
 For more information, email either of the NABGRF Research Co-Coordinators, Patrick Byers and Jeff Chandler.